Thys3Potgieter/Progenio-Manuscript/README.md

-# Proteogenomics-Manuscript
+# Progenio-Manuscript
-A companion git repository for the manuscript "Comparative proteogenomic analysis of two differentially virulent Mycobacterium tuberculosis W/Beijing strains."
+A companion git repository for the manuscript "Progenio: A Next-Generation Proteogenomics Pipeline for Precision Pathogen Analysis".